 Processing Orders Without Automation

 When an order is validated and processed in your business application, it is sent to the warehouse for processing.
-Employees must manually validate the order against any pick list business rules (stock status, item location, etc.), generate, and print a pick list.
+Employees must manually validate the order against any pick list business rules (stock status, item location, etc.), and generate, and print a pick list.

 The order processing stages are listed below.